chef/chef-web-docs/content/style/linking.md

 For more information, see [Chef Infra Components](https://docs.chef.io/chef_overview/#chef-infra-components).
 {{< /recommend >}}

-## Formatting Links
+## Formatting links

 To make a link in Markdown, put the link text in square brackets followed by the link URL in parentheses:

 `[Ruby Programming Language](https://www.ruby-lang.org/)`

-### relref Shortcode
+### relref shortcode

 We recommend using Hugo's built-in [relref shortcode](https://gohugo.io/content-management/shortcodes/#ref-and-relref) for making relative links to other pages in Chef's documentation.
 If a link is made to a page that does not exist, the site build will fail when Hugo generates a preview of the site.
-This will help us catch dead links in our own documentation before they happen.
+This will help us prevent dead links in our own documentation if a page is moved or deleted.

 To format link to pages: